Students who enroll in an online class for the first time often are unclear about what to expect from that online experience.

 No. You will have day/time-specific deadlines by which to post your homework or complete quizzes, but when you complete that work (2am or 11:30 pm or any other time) is up to you.

-All the courses will use our Los Rios eLearning Desire2Learn server for the course sites.
+All the courses will use our Los Rios online course management system called Canvas.
 You can begin by reviewing the information on the Help tab to prepare your computer and yourself for the start of the course.

 You should also purchase the textbook or other materials assigned for the course.